Chapter 13:

 “…Don’t know.
 Haven’t known a lady like Raquel before.
 This isn’t about me though.”

 “You’re my best friend, so I have an obligation to annoy you.
 Anyway, we’ll talk later.
 I’ve got work in an hour or so.
 Put in a job application, you lazy bum!”
 Vernon hung up and resumed prepping for work.
 After a meticulous skin care regimen, and slicking back his dark hair, he returned to sending out messages.
 [Hey, training tonight at 8!
 No ghosting this time!]
 The text was sent out to the survivors’ group chat.
-He didn’t expect any responses immediately, though followed up with a certain member personally.
+He didn’t expect any responses immediately, though followed up with a particular member personally.
 [Amala, you can’t keep missing work.
 I know things are hard, but you’re going to get reprimanded soon.]

 [I’ll be there today.]
 Flat and without ceremony, Amala Singh’s response was swift.